MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xboxlive-policies.md

 ---
 title: Xbox Live policies
-description: Policies for adding Xbox Live to a Windows 10 or Xbox One game. ms.date: 05/17/2018 ms.topic: article
+description: Describes the policies for adding Xbox Live to a Windows 10 or Xbox One game. ms.date: 05/17/2018 ms.topic: article
 layout: LandingPage